 Do you have both the air pressure and the air volume to properly power the hoist?
 Just as an electric hoist uses electrical service (voltage and amperage) for power, the air hoist must use both pressure (ie- 90 psi) and volume (ie- 80 cfm) for power.
 If either component is low, the hoist will not perform correctly.

 What are your basic specs?
 Start with the capacity you need and the required lift – the distance from the high hook point to the low hook point.
 Do you need a motorized trolley, hand geared trolley or push trolley?
 The rule of thumb for trolley safety is to use the most basic equipment as possible.
 If you can push the load with your hands, use a push trolley.
 If not, then consider hand geared or motorized.

 How would you describe the application’s environment?
 Is it a hazardous location?
 In the United States, the National Electric Code (NEC) defines hazardous locations.
-The air hoist, as a mechanical device, avoids the electrical classifications as specified by the NEC.
+The air-powered hoist, as a mechanical device, avoids the electrical classifications as specified by the NEC.
 A decision will need to be made about spark resistant features.
-This can only be done on a case by case basis.
+This can only be done on a case-by-case basis.

 Is this air hoist for use in continuous production?
 Air hosts are excellently suited for high duty cycle applications.
 Unlike electric hoists, in which an electric motor generates heat with every start, the more starts an air motor uses, the cooler it gets as more air flows through the system.
 Be sure to mention the expected usage in your RFQ to get the equipment suited to your needs.

-Bonus Tip: Get an F/L/R– Most air chain hoists must operate on filtered and lubricated air.
+Bonus Tip: Get an F/L/R– Most air-powered chain hoists must operate on filtered and lubricated air.
 A filter-regulator-lubricator, mounted as closely to the hoist as possible, will give the best results.